macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Could someone add descriptions for the rest of the moddifiers in this section please?
 Thanks.

+## SCROLL

+Normal: Notes come from bottom to top.

+Reverse: Notes come from top to bottom.

+Split:

+Alternate: The orientation of the receptor switches every time, so the first one is upright, the second one is downscroll, the third is up, the fourth is down.

+Cross: The outer receptors are upright, and the inner receptors are at the bottom.

+Centered: The receptors are vertically centered.

+## Attacks

+On: If the simfile has an #ATTACKS section, it will play scripted modifiers during gameplay.

+Random Attacks: Randomly add and remove different modifiers during gameplay.
+Known as "RandAttack" internally.

+## Hide

+These can be stacked.

+Dark: The STEP ZONE (note receptors) are disabled (invisible).

+Blind: Your combo and judgements are invisible.

+Cover: The BGA is darkened.

+# ASSIST options

 ## Remove

 Removes notes to make the song easier and some themes enable assist clear.